 Administrator Seema Verma said Medicare beneficiaries have traditionally not had predictable, immediate access to innovative devices, but that will change following Tuesday's announcement.

-That's according to a new survey of various clinician types, published recently in the Annals of the American Thoracic Society.
+That's according to a new survey of academic medical center leaders, published in Clinical Imaging.

 The Radiological Society of North America—and similar groups in Europe, Canada, Australia and New Zealand—offered 9 steps to support this endeavor.

 “Enterprise imaging” is a term that’s bandied about in healthcare.
 But what does it actually mean, and is your organization getting the most bang for its buck out of this very important process?

 CyberMDX first discovered the issue, noting that it affects more than 100 devices, including CT, US, x-ray and MRI.

 A new JACR analysis provides a roadmap for practice leaders looking to systematically tackle this challenge.

 Most radiology residents also prefer a more systematized method of sharing their findings, signaling a possible change in future reporting trends.

 The machine learning algorithm works by flagging abnormal, noncontrast exams for intracranial hemorrhage, experts wrote in Radiology: AI.